Chloe Lucas Conservation

 - C. Lucas, F. Deniel, P. Dantigny, “Ethanol as an antifungal treatment for silver gelatin prints: implementation methods evaluation”, Restaurator, vol. 38, issue 3, 2017.

 - C. Vischi, A. Lalande, C. Lucas, J. McElhone, “Treatment and inpainting of corroded brass mats”.
 Presented at the joint American Institute for Conservation – Canadian Association for Conservation Annual Meeting in Montreal, QC, Canada, May 2016.
-Accepted for publication in Topics in Photographic Preservation, vol. 17, 2019.
+Published in Topics in Photographic Preservation, vol. 17, 2019.